opioiddatalab/Codelists/docs/opioids/ADFs/index.md

 # Formulations Inteded to Deter Manipulation
 Also known as *abuse-deterrant formulations (ADFs)*, these medicines are generally engineered to be difficult to crush or have other aversion properties that deter consumption in ways other than intended.
+Pharmaceutical deterrence strategies include physical and chemical barriers, agonist/antagonist, aversion, prodrug, and drug delivery systems ([Table 1-2 for overview](https://www.painphysicianjournal.com/current/pdf?article=NDcxMA%3D%3D&journal=108)).<br>
 _____

 [Detailed study overview](https://www.opioiddata.org/studies/counfounding-opioid-safety-studies/) at the full project site [OpioidData.org](https://www.opioiddata.org)
 <br>
-See [FDA Guidance](https://www.fda.gov/media/84819/download) on evaluation of abuse-deterrent formulations for eligibility criteria.
+See [FDA Guidance](https://www.fda.gov/media/84819/download) on evaluation of abuse-deterrent formulations for eligibility criteria for labeling.
 <br>
 _____